Jacobus tenBroek

-Jacobus tenBroek (1911-1968) was an American disability rights activist.
+Jacobus tenBroek (1911–1968) was an American disability rights activist, historian and political scientist.

 Early life

 TenBroek was born in Alberta, Canada in 1911.
-He was partially blind at the age of 7 due to an accident with a bow and arrow.
-His remaining eyesight deteriorated and he was completely blind by age 14.
+He became partially blind at the age of 7 due to an accident with a bow and arrow.
+His remaining eyesight deteriorated, and he was completely blind by age 14.
 His mother decided to move the family to California so tenBroek could attend a state school for the blind.

 In 1934, tenBroek graduated from the University of California with a degree in history.
 He graduated with the highest honors.
 He went on to earn a master's degree in political science and a Bachelor of Laws and Doctor of Juridical Science degree from University of California Berkeley School of Law.
 He continued to review honors after graduation.
-He was on the California Law Review, a member of the Order of the Coif, and earned a Brandeis Research Fellowship with Harvard University.
+He was on the California Law Review, was a member of the Order of the Coif, and earned a Brandeis Research Fellowship with Harvard University.

 Career

 TenBroek served on the faculty of the Chicago Law School.
 California Governor Earl Warren appointed tenBroek to the California Social Welfare Board.
-During 1960-63 of his tenure on the Board, he was chairman.
+From 1960 to 1963, he was chairman of the Board.
 During his career, he published over fifty articles.
-His book, Prejudice, War and the Constitution, received the Woodrow Wilson Award.
+His book Prejudice, War and the Constitution received the Woodrow Wilson Award.
 He was with the University of California at Berkeley for 25 years, from 1942 until his death.
 During that time, he became full professor in 1953 and chairman of the department of speech in 1955.

 Activism

 During his career, he focused on subjects that were not yet being written about by scholars.
 He brought attention to the field of welfare and raised awareness to the deprived citizens in society.
 He wrote scholarly material about the origins of the Thirteenth Amendment and the Fourteenth Amendment to the United States Constitution.
-His book, The Antislavery Origins of the Fourteenth Amendment was cited by Thurgood Marshall in the Brown v.
+His book The Antislavery Origins of the Fourteenth Amendment was cited by Thurgood Marshall in the Brown v.
 Board of Education case and regularly cited by the United States Department of Justice.
 His writings affected much scholarship and attention around civil rights law and welfare rights law.

 In 1934, he worked with a few others to organize the California Council of the Blind.
 In 1940 he began organizing the National Federation of the Blind.
 He later began organizing the International Federation of the Blind in 1964.

 He stood for academic freedom and opposed the loyalty oath in the 1950s.

 His 1958 book critiqued the Supreme Court's decision regarding the imprisonment of Japanese Americans during World War II.

-TenBroek was supportive of the Free Speech Movement, which was a student protest taking place on the University of California Berkeley campus, to support the freedom of students to protest or host other political activities on campus.